choffmeister/auth-utils/README.md

   val route =
     pathPrefix("token" / "create") {
       get {
-        // here we can send valid username/password via HTTP basic authentication and get a JWT for it authenticator.basic()(user => completeWithToken(user))
+        // Here we can send valid username/password HTTP basic authentication
+        // and get a JWT for it.
+If wrong credentials were given, then this
+        // route is not completed before 1 second has passed.
+This makes timing
+        // attacks harder, since an attacker cannot distinguish between wrong
+        // username and existing username, but wrong password. authenticator.basic(Some(1000.millis))(user => completeWithToken(user))
       }
     } ~
     path("token" / "renew") {
       get {
-        // here we can send an expired JWT via HTTP bearer authentication and get a renewed JWT for it authenticator.bearerToken(acceptExpired = true)(user => completeWithToken(user))
+        // Here we can send an expired JWT via HTTP bearer authentication and
+        // get a renewed JWT for it.
+        authenticator.bearerToken(acceptExpired = true)(user => completeWithToken(user))
       }
     } ~
     path("state") {
       get {
-        // here we get greeted, if we have either a valid username/password or JWT sent via HTTP basic resp.
-HTTP bearer authenticator()(user => complete(s"Welcome, ${user.userName}!"))
+        // Here we get greeted, if we have either a valid username/password or
+        // JWT sent via HTTP basic resp.
+HTTP bearer. authenticator()(user => complete(s"Welcome, ${user.userName}!"))
       }
     }